 Specialty Contact Lenses

 Most contact-wearers enjoy the freedom and comfort of wearing contacts, plus they like the fact their contacts don't fog up or get splattered with water like glasses do when spending time outdoors in cold or rainy weather.
 Unfortunately, wearing contacts is more challenging for some, especially if patients have certain eye conditions.
-The good news is our optometrist serving the Stoney Creek and Hamilton areas at LivingHope Vision Clinic has hard-to-fit contact lenses available.
+The good news is our optometrists serving the Burlington and Hamilton areas at LivingHope Vision Clinic have hard-to-fit contact lenses available.

 Our Eye Doctor Provides Specialty Lenses and Orthokeratology